Designed to help you grow your creative practice using analogue, cameraless, and expanded photographic techniques.

 All sessions are recorded if you cannot attend live.

 Connect, share, and get accountability from a private community of like-minded artists.
-Exchange ideas, ask questions, and celebrate little wins so you’re never alone in your practice.
+Exchange ideas, ask questions, and celebrate little wins so you’re not alone in your practice.

-This pre-recorded short course is designed to support artists who may not have worked in a sustained peer group before, and to establish shared language and expectations around sharing in a group.
+This pre-recorded short course is designed to support artists who may not have worked in a creative peer group before, and to establish shared language and expectations around sharing in a group.

 Included in the membership is a growing library of: